samsarana/samsarana.github.io/_posts/2020-03-27-active-learning.markdown

 |:--:|
 | *Figure 1: labelled images in the CIFAR-100 dataset* |

 Hence the slogan “data is the new oil”: if you’ve got lots of data about some problem, there’s a good chance you could train a DL model to solve it.
-(Though keep in mind that we're only talking about problems that are "well-defined" in the mathematical sense, like "labelling images", "winning at a game" or "guessing the next word in a sentence").
+(Though keep in mind that we're only talking about problems that are "well-defined" in the mathematical sense, like "labelling images", "winning at a game" or "guessing the next word in a sentence".)